tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

     rect(0+r+g,i*h, b,h)
 {% endhighlight %}

-Each bar now indicates the quantities of primary colour that comprise it.

 <figure>
   <img src="{{ site.url }}/img/pitl05/lists-of-lists-2-dimensional-colour.png" />
 </figure>

 Labels will help elucidate things.
-To add them, one could go another list deeper, for example:
+To add some to the dataset, one could go another list deeper, for example:

 {% highlight py %}
 bands = [
   [ [ 100, 0, 0  ], 'red'    ],
   [ [ 100, 60, 0 ], 'orange' ],
   ...

 print( bands[1][0][1] ) # displays 60
 {% endhighlight %}

 However, the above code just overcomplicates matters.
-Adding another dimension is overkill; a fourth element is really all that is required.
-Instead, adapt your code as below:
+Adding another dimension is overkill; a fourth element is all that is required.
+Adapt your code as below:

 {% highlight py %}
 bands = [